jedcrandall/jedcrandall.github.com/courses/cse365fall2021/syllabus.md

 captures, ELF binaries, etc., please just use the provided Linux virtual machine or install MX Linux 19.4 in a virtual machine of your own.

+You are responsible for your own file backups and time management.
+E.g., feel free email me, or post in Piazza, the day before something is due, "I worked on it all day and then my VM crashed and I lost my file!"
+But, that's not grounds for an extension and I'm not going to be able to do anything about it to make sure you submit your homework on time.
+I recommend keeping your code and other work for this course in a private repository.

 ## Prerequisites

 Computer Information Systems BS major, Computer Systems Engineering BSE major, Computer Science BS major, or Industrial Engineering BSE major; CIS 235, CSE 220, or CSE 240 with C or better.